KRM2024/Sidharth_KrishnaS_BScCS_PlacementManagementSystem_HireHub/README.md

 It highlights our ability to build real-world web applications using core frontend and backend technologies, while focusing on user experience, functionality, and clean UI design.

 ---

-📌 *For any suggestions, feedback, or improvements — feel free to open an issue or contact us via GitHub.*